StanfordVL/iGibson/docs/installation.md

 ```

 Third, we need to download datasets of scenes (Gibson or iGibson), and, possibly, the BEHAVIOR Datasets of Object Models.
-For interactive tasks, you need to download iGibson 2.0 Scenes and the BEHAVIOR Dataset of Objects, or iGibson 1.0 Scenes.
+For interactive tasks, you need to download iGibson Scenes and the BEHAVIOR Dataset of Objects.
 They include several fully interactive scenes and hundreds of 3D objects to use with our simulator.
 For navigation tasks, you could use the interactive scenes, but we also provide back-compatibility to the Gibson Dataset, Stanford 2D-3D-Semantics Dataset, and Matterport3D Dataset that include non-interactive scene models.
 Follow the detailed instructions [here](dataset.md) to download the aforementioned datasets.